isaacOstler/Interstellar-Client/README.md

+# Please Note
+This project is no longer maintained.
+Please see Interstellar-2.0

 # Interstellar-Client
 The client to the interstellar framework, designed to work on any operating system, with any screen size, with any specs